Fastest lap: Formula One aerodynamics studies

+NASCAR

+In NASCAR, drivers in all three premier series (Cup, Xfinity and Truck) will have a chance to earn the Xfinity Fastest Lap Award.
+The award is given to the driver with the fastest lap in a race.

 Grand Prix motorcycle racing

-In Grand Prix motorcycle racing, which includes the 80cc, 125cc, 250cc, 350cc, 500cc, Moto3, Moto2 and MotoGP classes, Giacomo Agostini holds the record for the most fastest laps with 117, Valentino Rossi is second with 96 fastest laps and Ángel Nieto is third with 81.
+In Grand Prix motorcycle racing, which includes the 80cc, 125cc, 250cc, 350cc, 500cc, Moto3, Moto2 and MotoGP classes, Giacomo Agostini holds the record for the most fastest laps with 117, Valentino Rossi is second with 96 fastest laps and Marc Márquez is third with 88.

 Top ten riders in Grand Prix motorcycle racing with the most fastest laps

 Autocross

 Autocross is a competition normally conducted by a single vehicle and driver on an open paved surface where the driver races against the clock while trying to achieve the fastest lap possible.
 In autocross drivers can learn how to achieve a faster lap through studying data of their vehicles.
 This data can be collected by many various systems and analyzed to produce faster more aerodynamic vehicles.